SAP-samples/ui5-mdc-json-tutorial/ex2/readme.md

 							delegate="{name: 'sap/ui/mdc/field/FieldBaseDelegate'}"/>
 					</mdc:filterItems>
 					<mdc:dependents>

 					</mdc:dependents>
 				</mdc:FilterBar>
 ```

-Use the filter association of the table to connect it to the filter bar.
+Use the filter association of the table to connect it to the filter bar and add the fields you would like to search in the payload.
 ###### view/Mountains.view.xml
 ```xml
 			<mdc:Table